-<service_name> specifies the name of the backing database server.
-For a PostgreSQL backing database, the service name is postgresql-x.x, and for an Advanced Server backing database, the service name is ppas-x.x, where x.x specifies the version number.
+Where, <service_name> specifies the name of the backing database server.
+For a PostgreSQL backing database, the service name is postgresql-<x>, and for an Advanced Server backing database, the service name is edb-as-<X>, where X specifies the version number.